hegdeashwin/hegdeashwin/README.md

 Learning and interested in Research on ML, DL, Quantum Physics+Mechanics+Computing, Biomimicry and Origami.

-Love birds, wildlife and nature photography
+Wildlife, birds, nature and landscape photographer